William Fèvre - Chablis 1er Cru Vaillons 2022

 About the wine:

 The typical aroma and freshness of Vaillons.
-Well-defined yet full-bodied with good precision.
-A top-class Vaillons that is enjoyable in its youth but also has aging potential.
+Precise, yet with lovely body and good definition.
+A high-class Vaillons that will be enjoyable in its youth but also has aging potential.
 Fèvre owns 3.5 hectares, 50% of which are in Vaillons, with the remainder divided among Chatains, Roncière, and Melinots.
 The harvest takes place early.

 Robert Parker - Wine Advocate